MAIF/otoroshi/manual/src/main/paradox/next/secrets.md

     tenant = "xxxx-xxx-xxx" # your azure tenant id, optional client_id = "xxxxx" # your azure client_id
     client_secret = "xxxxx" # your azure client_secret
+    # token = "xxx" possible if you have a long lived existing token. will take over tenant / client_id / client_secret
   }
 }
 ```